-6.2.3.
-Security Algorithm Primitives
+7.2.3 Security Service Algorithm Description Section

-The security algorithm section specifies the algorithms to be used for the indicated security services.
-This includes the algorithm's mode of operation that is to be used.
+The security algorithm section is used during negotiation for proposing and specifying algorithms to be used for the indicated security services.
+This also includes the algorithm's mode of operation, when appropriate.
 In addition, the parameters associated with each algorithm are also included.